-The most common whole College excursions, and the time they take place, are:
+The most common whole College excursions, and the time these take place, are:

-- In-term swimming: Years PP-6 (mid Term 1); - Intra-College swimming carnivals for primary and secondary (late Term 1); - WACSSA basketball, netball, football and soccer events (usually Terms 2/3); - Cross country running both Intraschool and Interschool (usually Term 3); - Athletics late Term 3 (faction) and Inter-school (early Term 4).
+- In-term swimming: Years PP-6 (mid Term 1); - Intra-College swimming carnivals for primary and secondary (late Term 1); - WACSSA basketball, netball, football and soccer events (usually Terms 2/3); - Cross country running both Intraschool and Interschool (usually Term 3); - Athletics late Term 3 (faction) and Interschool (early Term 4).

-Primary and Secondary events are published separately.
-A Term Planner is made available on our Skoolbag App.
+Primary and Secondary excursions and incursions are published separately.
+A Term Planner is made available on SEQTA ENGAGE and the Skoolbag App.

 Individual class excursions are held to support learning programmes throughout the year.
 Common excursions include the Zoo (mainly early childhood), SciTech, AQWA, the Museum, Art Gallery, and the Convention Centre.
 From time to time, visitors come to the school to enrich the learning opportunities of students.
 These include farm animals (early childhood), guest speakers, sport clinics, circus, dance, Bible teachers, university placements, etc.